 Intervention on an Alcoholic Who Uses Benzos

 The classic stereotype of an alcoholic-benzo addict would be the wife who has a few glasses of wine and a valium each night.
-Essentially, an alcoholic-benzo addict is someone who is an alcoholic but also combines benzo’s with the alcohol for two reasons.
+Essentially, an alcoholic-benzo addict is someone who is an alcoholic but also combines benzo’s with alcohol for two reasons.

-The first is for an increase in the effect of the alcohol.
+The first is for an increase in the effect of alcohol.
 Combining a neural suppressor (benzo’s) and a central nervous system depressant (alcohol) has a shotgun effect on the nervous system and exponentially increases the effect.
 Of course, the danger of combining different classes of drugs also exponentially increases the danger.

 The second reason for one combines alcohol and benzo’s is as a way to handle the associated anxiety common to alcoholics.
 As a result of heavy drinking, many alcoholics begin to develop impaired sleep patterns, restlessness, and anxiety.
 Many seek counseling for the anxiety but are reluctant to acknowledge or admit the severity of the drinking to a therapist.
-As a result they are prescribed benzo’s when in actuality, the solution lies in handling and eliminating the drinking problem..
+As a result, they are prescribed benzo’s when in actuality, the solution lies in handling and eliminating the drinking problem..
 This type of benzo intervention is more common than that of a “pure” benzo addict.

 Intervention on a Methadone User Who Also Uses Benzos

-A polysubstance-benzo addict is someone who has become addicted to benzo’s due to frequency of use, but also takes many different substances.
+A polysubstance-benzo addict is someone who has become addicted to benzo’s due to the frequency of use but also takes many different substances.
 For example, someone who on a daily basis takes Xanax or Valium, but also “parties” with alcohol, cocaine or opiates.
 In other words, it would be hard to describe him as “benzo addict” because he abuses a large variety of substances and very likely may be addicted many of them.

 The Benzo Intervention Itself

 Essentially the primary difficulty in performing a benzo intervention is timing and response.
 For most benzo addict’s have a higher degree of associated anxiety due to the abuse of the drug and, as a result, can be very reactionary.
-There ability to handle the stress of an interveniton is much less than that of others, and the interventionist must use a higher degree of understanding and care.
+Their ability to handle the stress of an intervention is much less than that of others, and the interventionist must use a higher degree of understanding and care.
 Essentially, if the benzo addict is currently under a large amount of benzo’s, the intervention will go much more smoothly than if he currently isn’t under the effects of the drug.
 A benzo addict without their drug can experience panic attacks, desire to flee, and a high degree of nervousness during the intervention.
 All of these things must be taken into consideration when performing a benzo intervention.